Knowledge about the soul (Bg 2.12 and 2.13)

 a) Both the Kaṭha Upaniṣad and the Śvetāśvatara Upaniṣad mention that the Lord is the maintainer of innumerable living entities (nityo nityānām cetanaś cetanānām).
 He is also present in the heart of everyone as Paramātmā.

-f) The eternal individuality of both the Lord and the soul is confirmed by all Vaishnava ācāryas.
+g) The eternal individuality of both the Lord and the soul is confirmed by all Vaiṣṇava ācāryas.
 This can be easily understood by devotees.
-Those who are envious of Krsna, however, can't understand the teachings of the Bhagavad-gītā.
-They are like bees liking a bottle of honey from the outside.
+Those who are envious of Kṛṣṇa, however, can’t understand the teachings of the Bhagavad-gītā.
+They are like bees licking a bottle of honey from the outside.
 The Gītā can be understood only by devotees.

 “As the embodied soul continuously passes, in this body, from boyhood to youth to old age, the soul similarly passes into another body at death.
 A sober person is not bewildered by such a change.”